RunestoneInteractive/RunestoneServer/docker/README.rst

 TODO: None of the following runs code in the venv, and should probably all be integrated into the ``docker_build.py`` script.

-After cloning a book, or after making any edits/updates to it, you need to build the book using the ``dbuild`` command found in the scripts folder.
-Pass it the name of the book that you wish to build:
+After cloning a book, or after making any edits/updates to it, you need to build the book:

 .. code-block:: bash

-    scripts/dbuild thinkcspy
+    docker/docker_tools.py book-build <book-name>

 You will then need to restart the Runestone server to make the new/updated book available.